 Directed by jack-of-all-trades James Franco, who has directed countless films few have seen and even daringly re-created the lost S&M footage of “Cruising” in 2013’s “Interior.
 Leather Bar.,” “The Disaster Artist” is imbued with a generous give-and-take of prankishness and sincerity, making it bizarrely, compulsively watchable and very entertaining.
 For viewers with first-hand knowledge of "The Room," the details of the shoot are absurdly funny and painfully cringe-inducing, coming off as the most worthwhile sections of the film.
 Playing “The Room” lead character Johnny, Tommy keeps flubbing the nonsensical succession of his line that ends with the stilted greeting, “Oh, Hi Mark.”
 During Tommy’s sex scene with actress Juliette (Ari Graynor) where he directs bare-assed with a sock on his penis, hired script supervisor Sandy (Seth Rogen) hilariously observes that Tommy seems to be thrusting against her belly button, and then later in take after take, he keeps suggesting to Tommy that Johnny should probably change his chuckling response after a character tells a story about domestic abuse.
 Also, even the actor (Josh Hutcherson) playing a teenager named Denny questions aloud his character’s purpose, and a go-nowhere breast-cancer subplot in “The Room” gets checked to which Tommy responds, “It’s a twist.”
 Finally, Franco concludes the film with a side-by-side comparison of the real article and Franco’s recreation, displaying such care and meticulous attention to the details of the framing and the actors’ inflections that one wouldn’t mind watching a shot-for-shot remake by Franco.

 Of the Franco brothers, Dave Franco has the more grounded role as Greg, coming across earnest and trustworthy.
 In arguably his most fascinatingly outlandish performance (and that’s truly saying something), James Franco playing Tommy Wiseau almost feels like a stunt at first, but it isn’t a mere impersonation.
 Not only does Franco nail Tommy’s vampiric, stringy-haired look and drunken Eastern European cadence with uncanny precision, he is deeply committed to capturing Tommy’s quirks, lack of self-awareness, and vulnerability without turning him into a complete joke.
-Tommy is such an enigma and an eccentric who confidently sees himself as an artist, and Franco completely loses himself in this real-life figure’s frame of mind.
+Tommy is such an eccentric, complicated enigma who confidently sees himself as an artist, and Franco completely loses himself in this real-life figure’s frame of mind.
 Around every nook and cranny, there is an embarrassment of riches in terms of familiar faces giving cameos.
 Melanie Griffith and Sharon Stone have a scene apiece as, respectively, an acting teacher and casting agent; Alison Brie (Dave Franco's real-life wife) plays Greg's girlfriend Amber; and Seth Rogen and Paul Scheer admirably restrain themselves as script supervisor Sandy and DP Raphael, acting as audience surrogates as they incredulously watch Tommy’s on-set decisions.
 A game Zac Efron appears as an actor playing "Chris-R," and special mention also goes to Ari Graynor for acting badly as Juliette, who plays Lisa.

 In the pantheon of movies about the making of a movie—1995’s “Living in Oblivion,” 1999’s “Bowfinger,” 2000’s “State and Main,” and 2008’s “Tropic Thunder”—“The Disaster Artist” is closest to 1994’s “Ed Wood.”
 Both films are insular if one hasn’t seen “The Room” or “Plan 9 From Outer Space,” and yet there is an accessibility to the film if anyone has ever been a dreamer.
 Edging the border of mockery, the film is mostly affectionate to Tommy Wiseau and ultimately affirming about the idea of dreams and the creative process.
 When Tommy’s cast and crew finally get a break for lunch and ask each other what movie they signed up for, actress Carolyn (Jacki Weaver) earnestly answers, “Even the worst day on a movie set is better than the best day anywhere else.”
 The world may never truly know international man of mystery Tommy Wiseau, but the film opens a window into his weird persona to try and understand Tommy’s passion.
 Like the entertainingly bad film that inspired it, “The Disaster Artist” has an appeal all its own, but this time, for reasons its filmmakers actually intended.